silnrsi/pysilfont/scripts/actionsosx/README.txt

   - sorting plists alphabetically
   - uniform handling of capitals & underscores in glif filenames

-To install and use the UFO Normalize action:
+To install the UFO Normalize action:

 - install the pysilfont package using the steps in INSTALL.txt (important!)
-- copy the action to your ~/Library/Services folder
+- double-click on UFO Normalize.workflow

+To use the UFO Normalize action:

 - right-click on a UFO file, and choose Services>UFO Normalize

 The action first makes a copy of the UFO in a backups subfolder.